Chaordix/cTimer/ReadMe.md

 This is a lightweight extension and has not been thouroughly tested on all combinations of platforms and Python versions.

-It has been tested on CentOS 5, Ubuntu 10.4, and OSX 10.5 to 10.7 using Python 2.7.
+It has been tested on CentOS 5, Ubuntu 10.4, and OSX 10.5 to 10.8 using Python 2.7 and Python 3.2.
 All platforms were 64-bit.

-This *should* work on Windows and with 32-bit hosts, but that has not been tested yet.
+This *should* work with 32-bit hosts, but that has not been tested yet.

+This *does not* work on Windows hosts yet.